 - closing a big accounts that exceed goals

 These are just some examples.
 Small business leaders can place emphasis on this by connecting the daily work of every employee to the direct growth or performance of the organization.
 Connect all of these “small tasks” to the outcomes of the company as much as possible.
 It illustrates the importance of everyone involved and gives the perception that they are a big part of organization.
 You can do this on a team by team basis, or an individual level.
 Just ensure that it is done regularly.

 Counter Big Company Benefit Perceptions

 Pool tables?
 Free coffee?
 Daily catered lunches?
 While this sounds unbeatable – there are plenty of alternatives that small business can offer.
-While these mentioned perks are great initially, down the road every person wants to have the freedom to manage their career path and personal ambitions.
+These “fun, in office perks” such as a pool table are great initially, but down the road every person wants to have the freedom to manage their own career path and personal ambitions.